hemmendinger/analysistools/workflows.md

 ## Automatically load environment variables
 pipenv will automatically load variables defined in a .env file

+## Ansible
+If getting SSL failures, try seeing if there are errors when running: openssl s_client -CApath /etc/ssl/certs/ -showcerts -connect www.postgresql.org:443 (Or against another site)

+An error is also possible if system time is out of sync.

 ## Import a set of packages into iPython shell on startup
 Define a Python file that contains all imports, then: export PYTHONSTARTUP=./startup.py